kittykatattack/kittykatattack/documents/book.markdown

 * [New HTML5/JavaScript game design questions](http://gamedev.stackexchange.com/questions/tagged/html5+javascript)
 * [New Flash/AS3.0 game design questions](http://gamedev.stackexchange.com/questions/tagged/flash+actionscript-3)

-Bookmark them, and I'll see you there!
+Bookmark these links, and I'll see you there!

 kittykatawhat? [what?]
 ---------------------------